Sygnator/Sygnator/README.md

 ### Hi there 👋

-Hi, I'm Mateusz Sygnator, a passionate self-taught full stack junior developer and a freelance software engineer from Poland.
+Hi, I am Mateusz, a passionate, self-taught, freelance full stack junior developer from Poland.
 I am constantly developing and looking for new challenges.

 **Languages and tools:**